goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.8.
 Plan for efficient caching

-**TL;DR:** Rebuilding a whole docker image from cache can be nearly instantaneous if done correctly.
+**אמ;לק:** Rebuilding a whole docker image from cache can be nearly instantaneous if done correctly.
 The less updated instructions should be at the top of your Dockerfile and the ones constantly changing (like app code) should be at the bottom.

 **Otherwise:** Docker build will be very long and consume lot of resources even when making tiny changes